 Once on the mountain itself there will be steep scrambling on quite loose rock to 'crampon point' or the snow line.
 This is done at night on the ascent and often requires the use of hands to assist.
 There are some steep drops and the path follows a circuitous route through the scree and bottom rock formations.

-From crampon point the route is on snow and there are numerous crevasses to cross and you will be walking on ropes on glaciated ground.
+From crampon point the route is on snow and there are numerous crevasses to cross and you will be roped up in groups of three or four on glaciated ground.
 Some of the crevasses are deep and there will be ladders to negotiate, which are not difficult but do require a lot of care and alertness.
 The route is normally well marked, and groups only follow one designated 'path' on the glacier because there is a danger of falling into slots or hidden crevasses if you stray too far.

 At the base of the headwall you will move onto the fixed lines which need to be checked for their robustness.
 The anchors are normally strong and every thirty metres or so, but especially in the afternoon they can become loose.
 The lines themselves are normally polyprop (not kernmantel) and can get icy and slip through jumars.
 The gradient is around 45 degrees at it's steepest but averages less than that.
 There are plenty of places to rest for a bit, and the whole headwall of 300 metres normally takes about an hour and a half.
 Quite often you can find yourself behind other parties, which slows things down.

-There are normally up and down lines, but people get confused and so it is important to check which line you are using and if it is clear, and to make sure there are not other people pulling on one anchor.
-Climb without hauling on the jumar.
+There are normally up and down lines on the headwall, but people get confused and so it is important to check which line you are using and if it is clear, and to make sure there are not other people pulling on one anchor.
+Climb without hauling on the jumar, it is a safety aid and hauling back on the rope is generally bad practise.
 The route nowadays is normally hard ice so your crampons points need to be sharp, but you can also get soft snow with big buckets to negotiate.

 Once on the summit ridge, the route is narrow and exposed and often busy with people.
 There is normally only one fixed line going to the top and only space for a small group of about five on the summit.
 You will need to negotiate with others on the route.
 There are a few steps which are more exposed and steeper than others, but the route is not difficult in good weather with little or no wind.
 Be careful with always clipping the safety karabiner first before moving the jumar over an anchor.